stoodder/falconjs/README.md

 ## Change Log
 ### v1.0.0rc1
 **Enhancements**
+* Included support for Knockout 3.2.0
+* Added support for Knockout components with Falcon.View
 * Split adapter in to two new classes Falcon.DataAdapter and Falcon.TemplateAdapter
 * Add makeBaseUrl, makeUrlComponents, resovleUrl, and makeUrl methods to Falcon.DataAdapter
 * Add displayIf, afterDisplay, beforeDispose to view binding